rstrivedi/Melting-Pot-Contest-2023/README.md

 ```

-> For torch backend, you may need to prepend the above command with CUDA_VISIBLE_DEVICE=<DEVICE IDS>
+> For torch backend, you may need to prepend the above command with CUDA_VISIBLE_DEVICE=[DEVICE IDs]
 if your algorithm does not seem to find GPU when enabled.

 ## Run Evaluation